inkVerb/VIP/501-shell/Lesson-04.md

 Password: My#1Password
 ```

-*Once logged in, refresh the page to see already logged in message...*
+*Once logged in, re-enter the page to see already logged in message...  (not reload)*

 | **B-9b** :// `localhost/web/webapp.php` (same)